-Clinical outcomes were composed of risk-standardized rates of mortality and readmission, weighted in a 80:20 ratio respectively.
+Clinical outcomes were composed of risk-standardized rates of mortality and readmission, weighted in an 80:20 ratio respectively.
 Mortality included rates of in-hospital, 30-day, and 90-day mortality, which were weighted in a ratio of 30:30:20 respectively.
 We chose these mortality endpoints to cover measurements in CMS' inpatient quality reporting programs as well as a more extended period when mortality is a function of both hospital and community.
-Similarly for readmission, we wanted both a shorter interval that would better reflect inpatient care, and longer follow-up that would reflect post-hospital community support.
+Similarly, for readmission, we wanted both a shorter interval that would better reflect inpatient care, and longer follow-up that would reflect post-hospital community support.
 Readmission was calculated from equally weighted risk-standardized rates of 7- and 30-day readmission.

-Hospitalizations and readmissions were identified from the 100 percent Medicare inpatient file for years 2016 through 2018.
+Hospitalizations and readmissions were identified from the 100 percent Medicare inpatient file for years 2018 through 2020.
 Beneficiary characteristics and death date were obtained from the Medicare Beneficiary Summary file.
-Mortality and readmission rates were risk adjusted using the Risk Stratification Index (RSI), an algorithm in the public domain that the Lown Institute trained using more than 24 million patient stays from MEDPAR data along with billions of carrier and outpatient claims with prior diagnoses.
+Mortality and readmission rates were risk adjusted using the Risk Stratification Index (RSI), an algorithm in the public domain that the Lown Institute trained using more than 18 million patient stays from inpatient fee-for-service (FFS).
 RSI has been tested on several different national and hospital-based datasets and has been shown to predict outcomes with greater discrimination compared with other publicly available risk adjustment tools.
-(Sources: Validation and Calibration of the Risk Stratification Index; Broadly Applicable Risk Stratification System for Predicting Duration of Hospitalization and Mortality; Comparison of an Updated Risk Stratification Index to Hierarchical Condition Categories)
+5,6,7